McDermott International: Post combination

 After the combination, LNG projects in Hackberry, LA & Freeport, TX and Power projects experienced challenges and the company sold a portion of its pipe fabrication operations.

 McDermott secured a $1.7B credit deal.
 This deal carries super senior credit terms that are structured with the "kind of terms they would receive if they were to convert their debt to a debtor-in-possession loan in bankruptcy."

 The company purchased Siluria Technologies, which developed oxidative coupling of methane processes, in 2019.

-McDermott released their 2019-Q3 earnings with no earnings call.
-They posted a $1.9B loss.

-2020 bankruptcy
+Restructuring

 On January 21, 2020, McDermott announced that it had filed for Chapter 11 bankruptcy, cancelling all shares of common stock.

 The bankruptcy case was filed as prepackaged restructuring in the United States District Court for the Southern District of Texas and includes the parent company, McDermott International, Inc. and 247 affiliated companies.
 The primary case is identified as case number 20-30336.

-In June 2020, McDermott was released from Chapter 11 bankruptcy.
+In six months, McDermott emerged from Chapter 11 bankruptcy with a new structure and strategy in June 2020..

+Fueling the Energy Transition

+McDermott emerged from restructuring positioned to continue to meet client needs as the industry shifted.
+It saw a significant increase in opportunities to apply its technical expertise to achieve the Energy Transition as operators made—and then worked to meet—carbon reduction goals.

+McDermott secured front-end engineering and design projects from Michelin Group.

+The company was tapped to provide EPC services for Tennet’s offshore grid connection project: BorWin6 980MW high-voltage, direct current (HVDC).

+Secured contract to deliver EPC services of power-to-gas facility in New Jersey.